Have you been planning your plot recently and found you’ve got extra room to fill?

-Most my neighbouring plotholders grow a single crop of these tasty legumes each season, and leave it at that.
+Most of my neighbouring plotholders grow a single crop of these tasty legumes each season and leave it at that.
 I used to do the same too, but then one year I was blessed with loads of spare French bean seeds.

 I had a nice big plot at the time, so sowed them right through until late Summer, just for the fun of it.
 I had a pleasant surprise too, by way of a bumper crop of French beans that lasted for weeks and weeks.

 Of course, I had to freeze the glut, but this was super for supplementing the Winter veg, and the following year I tried Summer sowings of other legumes.